dawsonfairbanks/dawsonfairbanks/README.md

 I’m always open to conversations around:
 - Biodiversity informatics and ecological forecasting
 - Environmental applications of genomics and machine learning
+- Scalable pipelines for restoration, soil carbon, or nature-based solutions
-- Reproducible data science and open-source tool development
+- Open-source tools and reproducible data science

 ---